bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 You can run tests in the container as normal, with `rake test`.

 (Some of that command line is need for Linux hosts, to run the container as the current user.)

+One of the disadvantages of this approach is that you can't release the gem from here, because the Docker container doesn't have access to your SSH credentials, or the right user name, or perhaps other things needed to release a gem.
+But for simple testing, it works.

 ### The Demo Application